-Taxonomy Mapping
+Taxonomy files

-Taxonomy mapping is the process to map genomic contents of KOs (K numbers), modules (M numbers) and other objects to a taxonomy file (see more details in KEGG Syntax).
-The result is usually viewed with the KEGG taxonomy browser, which is implemented as a special-purpose Brite hierarchy viewer.
-The fixed-level taxonomy files of 08611 for cellular organisms and 08621 for viruses are used as default.
+The fixed-level taxonomy files of 08611 for cellular organisms and 08621 for viruses are used as default for taxonomy mapping.
 The browser has a zooming capability to adjust the bottom level of the taxonomic tree, for example, family or class in eukaryotes and species or genus in prokaryotes.

 The taxonomic distribution of a single KO or module can be viewed from its entry page (such as K22014) through or button.
 Taxonomy mapping is performed using the default taxonomy file of 08611 or 08621.